David Oyite-Ojok

-David Oyite Ojok (15 April 1940 – 2 December 1983) was a Ugandan military commander who held one of the leadership positions in the coalition between Uganda National Liberation Army and Tanzania People's Defence Force which removed strongman Idi Amin in 1979 and, until his death in a helicopter crash, served as the national army chief of staff with the rank of major general.
+David Oyite Ojok (15 April 1940 – 2 December 1983) was a Ugandan military officer who held a leadership position in the coalition of Uganda National Liberation Army and Tanzania People's Defence Force which removed military dictator Idi Amin in 1979 and, until his death in a helicopter crash, served as the national army chief of staff with the rank of major general.

 Military career before 1979

 An ethnic Lango, Oyite Ojok was born in Lira District on 15 April 1940.
 Although there are few documented details regarding David Oyite Ojok's early years, he was initially noted in his late twenties as a junior army officer serving during the 1966–71 period of President Milton Obote's first government.

 Oyite-Ojok joined the Uganda Army in 1963.
-By 1965, he was teaching at a training course for officer cadets in Jinja.
+By 1965, he was teaching a training course for officer cadets in Jinja.
 He was transferred from 1st Battalion to 4th Battalion on 7 February 1966 at Shaban Opolot's orders.
 However at the end of February 1966 he was transferred to Army Headquarters and made Deputy Assistant Adjutant and Quartermaster General.
 In September 1970, while Idi Amin was out of the country serving as the Ugandan representative at the funeral of President Nasser of Egypt, Obote appointed a new Chief of Defence Staff (Brigadier Suleman Hussein).
 Oyite-Ojok was one of President Obote's most important followers in the military, and was described by Omara-Otunnu as 'Obote's principal military confidant' was appointed to the '..newly created post of Assistant Military Secretary in the Ministry of Defence,' serving as a Major.
 His duties included '..planning, all policy matters, and control of Establishment.'
 At some point, he was sent for training to Great Britain.